-Storing of personal data
+Handling of personal data at Coor

-When planning a new processing of personal data, that implies specific risks for the data subjects, an assessment shall be made regarding the possible impact that such a processing could have on the data subjects and what actions that is needed to mitigate such risks (data protection impact assessment).
+When planning a new processing of personal data, that implies specific risks for the data subjects, an assessment shall be made regarding the possible impact that such a processing could have on the data subjects and actions that are needed to mitigate such risks (data protection impact assessment).
 Coor has implemented processes and tools to handle this.